fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 ### Standard Security

-The media is stored for only 48 hours, and you need to issue a GET request to the specific URL provided in the inbound message payload in order to access the media file.
+The media is stored for only 48 hours, and you must issue a GET request to the specific URL provided in the inbound message payload to access the media file.
 For example:

 ```
 GET /v3/media/1b456509-974c-458b-aafa-45fc48a4d976